 "Jennifer is a trusted accountant and adviser.
 Her work ethics is second only to her expertise.
 Jennifer’s sense of resolve is perhaps the most telling… meticulous, persistent, and assertive comes quickly to mind.
-Eubanks & Company has my highest recommendation."
+CPA Department has my highest recommendation."

 "The CPA Department provides meaningful and actionable expertise related to preparing for DCAA audits, prepares winning pricing proposals, and provides overall strategies for small government contracting businesses to succeed."